The Rise of Poker in Latin America| 13 May, 2020

 Internet and mobile access used to be the preserve of the wealthy in these markets, but with competition driving down prices, the internet has become accessible for people of all backgrounds.
 Just like anywhere else, gaming and online casinos have become all the rage.

-Suddenly, players from all walks of life could log into an online casino, and with the option to even play live poker online, popularity started to soar.
+Suddenly, players from all walks of life could log into an online casino, and with the option to even play video poker blackjack, popularity started to soar.
 The democratising effect of the internet has allowed the game to flourish.

 At the same time that broadband and mobile were bringing poker to the masses, so many emerging economies were growing fast – and none faster than Brazil.
 The largest country in Latin America by both area and population, Brazil accounts for around a third of the total inhabitants of the region.